portfors-lab/sparkle/doc/ref/api.rst

 The plot widgets are arranged into displays:

-    * :class:`ProtocolDisplay<sparkle.gui.plotting.protocoldisplay.ProtocolDisplay>`: Main display for visualizing the the auditory stimulus and brain recording.
+    * :class:`ProtocolDisplay<sparkle.gui.plotting.protocoldisplay.ProtocolDisplay>`: Main display for visualizing the auditory stimulus and brain recording.
 Stimulus is shown in spectrogram, time signal, and FFT plots.
 Brain recording trace includes a raster plot of spike detection, which has an adjustable threshold.
     * :class:`CalibrationDisplay<sparkle.gui.plotting.calibration_display.CalibrationDisplay>` : Has two plots that show the generated and recorded signals as FFT plots.
     * :class:`ExtendedCalibrationDisplay<sparkle.gui.plotting.calibration_explore_display.ExtendedCalibrationDisplay>` : Shows the generated and recorded signals each as a spectrogram, time signal and FFT plot.